paolodalberto/QC/Code/Circuit/README.md

 * We have a Circuit
   * A vector of Layers
     * A layer is a vector of Gates

+Notice, This is a general Gate description and implementation.
+We can specialize any Gate and its gate computation by instead of a function for the computation a pointer to a function.
+At this time, we stick to a general computation especially because we are just trying to understand the basic mathematics of the state update and computation.

 In practice, the idea is to have a circuit in the host and in the GPU.
 The simulation takes an initial state and computes the final